PeculiarVentures/xadesjs/README.md

 | XAdES-X-L  | Yes                        | Yes                              | Yes                            | Yes                      | No                                       |
 | XAdES-A    | Yes                        | Yes                              | Yes                            | Yes                      | Yes                                      |

-- Only XAdES-BES is fully (as shown in **BOLD**) supported by XAdESjs
+- Only XAdES-BES (in *BOLD*) is fully supported by XAdESjs, for the other variants can be fully decoded and verified but the caller must to the verification on their own.
-- Other variants are supported by XAdESjs-PRO which is a layer on XAdESjs.
-XAdESjs-PRO is availible under a commercial license, [email](mailto:info@peculiarventures.com) for more information.

 ## INSTALLING